zcnrex/zcnrex.github.io/_posts/2024-02-04-numeric-data-types-1.md

 ---
 layout: post
-title:  "Numeric Data Types and Quantization"
+title:  "Numeric Data Types Part 1: Basics"
 date:   2024-02-04 18:18:42 +0000
-categories: quantization
+tags: quantization
 ---

-# Introduction
-What will be covered in this post are
-1. Intro to different data types
-2. How to convert among different types
-3. How do they accelerate LLM

-# Numeric Data Types
+This post covers details of common numeric data types used in the modern deep learning models and large language models ([LLMs](https://arxiv.org/abs/1706.03762))

+## Why should I care?
+As our models becoming more and more complex, the size and computation time significantly increase when we train and serve these models.
+For LLMs we are talking about trillions of parameters - the data type of these parameters would significantly affect the model size and computation speed.

+The process of converting higher precision numbers to lower precision, or changing from continuous or otherwise large set of values to a discrete set, is called __Quantization__.
+To truly understand quantization, we will start from how numbers are represented in machines behind every artificial intelligence.

+*Acknowledgement: Most of the content in this post are adapted from [http://efficientml.ai](http://efficientml.ai), a course by [Song Han](https://hanlab.mit.edu/songhan) whose lab created [StreamingLLM](https://hanlab.mit.edu/projects/streamingllm), [AWQ](https://hanlab.mit.edu/projects/awq), [SmoothQuant](https://hanlab.mit.edu/projects/smoothquant) and many other technics that largely improved the efficiency of large models.*

 ## Bits and Bytes
 First let's start from the very beginning: bits.
 Computers are machines that operate with 0's and 1's.
 Each 0 or 1 is one `bit`.
 These are the very basic building blocks of every computer program.

 1 higher level of abstraction is `byte`, which is 8 `bit`s.

 `bits` and `bytes` are not easily readable by human beings - our brains have a very small cache that only holds 4-7 pieces of concepts at a time.
-So we invent primitiv types, e.g. boolean, short, int, long, float, double, etc.
+So we invent primitive types, e.g. boolean, short, int, long, float, double, etc.
 {::comment}
 Modern computer architecture usually supports 64-bits, which means the chips move 64 `bits` at a time with their registers.
 {:/comment}